Thomas R. Norris

-Thomas Rolland Norris (born January 14, 1944) is a retired United States Navy SEAL and Distinguished Eagle Scout who received the Medal of Honor for his ground rescue with the assistance of Petty Officer Third Class Nguyen Van Kiet of two downed aircrew members in Quang Tri Province, Vietnam on April 10–13, 1972.
+Thomas Rolland Norris (born January 14, 1944) is a retired United States Navy SEAL and Distinguished Eagle Scout, who received the Medal of Honor for his ground rescue with the assistance of Petty Officer Third Class Nguyen Van Kiet of two downed aircrew members in Quảng Trị province during the Vietnam War on April 10–13, 1972.
 At the time of the action, Lieutenant Norris was a SEAL Advisor with the Strategic Technical Directorate Assistance Team.
 Norris was one of three SEALs to receive the Medal of Honor for actions during the Vietnam War.

-Early life
+Early life and education

-Thomas Norris was born on January 14, 1944, in Jacksonville, Florida.
+Norris was born on January 14, 1944, in Jacksonville, Florida.
 He grew up in Wisconsin and Washington, D.C.
 As a youth, he was a member of the Boy Scouts of America and attained the rank of Eagle Scout.
-Graduating from Montgomery Blair High School, he entered the University of Maryland in 1963, with the intent of pursuing a criminology career with the Federal Bureau of Investigation (FBI).
-He earned a Bachelor of Science degree in Sociology with a specialty in Criminology in 1967.
-While at university, he was an Atlantic Coast Conference wrestling champion in 1965 and 1966.
+He graduated from Montgomery Blair High School in Silver Spring, Maryland, and then entered the University of Maryland in 1963, with the intent of pursuing a criminology career with the Federal Bureau of Investigation (FBI).
+He earned a Bachelor of Science degree in sociology with a specialty in criminology in 1967.

+While at the University of Maryland, Norris was an Atlantic Coast Conference college wrestling champion in 1965 and 1966.

+Career

 United States Navy

 Norris enlisted in the United States Navy when his student deferment from the draft was not extended.
-He hoped to join the navy and fly jets, but he had problems with his visual acuity and depth perception that disqualified him from becoming a pilot.
+He hoped to join the Navy and fly jets, but he had problems with his visual acuity and depth perception that disqualified him from becoming a pilot.
 He then became a Navy SEAL.
 Norris struggled during BUD/S training, and the instructors considered removing him from the course.
 However, the instructors decided to allow Norris to try to finish the training, and he graduated from BUD/S class 45 in July 1969 at Naval Amphibious Base Little Creek.
-Norris completed his first tour of duty in South Vietnam with Fifth platoon, SEAL Team TWO from February to August 1970 earning Bronze Star Medal with combat "V" device.
+Norris completed his first tour of duty in South Vietnam with Fifth Platoon, SEAL Team TWO from February to August 1970 earning Bronze Star Medal with combat "V" device.

 Ground rescue operation

 In April 1972, Norris was one of few remaining SEALs in Vietnam serving with MACVSOG Danang Naval Advisory Detachment.
-When Lieutenant Colonel Iceal Hambleton was shot down behind enemy lines, aerial combat search and rescue operations failed, leading to the loss of five additional aircraft and the death of 11 or more airmen, two captured, and three more down and needing rescue.
+When Lieutenant Colonel Iceal Hambleton, USAF, a senior planning officer flying as an EB-66 Destroyer electronic warfare officer, was shot down behind enemy lines, aerial combat search and rescue operations failed, leading to the loss of five additional aircraft and the death of 11 or more airmen, two captured, and three more down and needing rescue.
 Norris was tasked with mounting a ground operation to recover Hambleton, Lieutenant Mark Clark, and Lieutenant Bruce Walker from behind enemy lines.
 Assisted by Vietnamese Sea Commando forces, he and Republic of Vietnam Navy Petty Officer Nguyen Van Kiet went more than 2 km behind enemy lines and successfully rescued two of the downed American aviators.
 Walker was discovered and killed by the North Vietnamese Army.
 Though Norris at first rejected the honor, he was recognized with the Medal of Honor in 1975.